flik/TLG/README.md

 If tests are running perfectly without error then your project is ready.

 ## Protip:
-When visiting the endpoint using Postman, set the Header ```bash Accept: application/json ``` or Laravel Passport would never know it's an API client and thus redirect to a /login page for the web.
+When visiting the endpoint using Postman, set the Header ``` Accept: application/json ``` or Laravel Passport would never know it's an API client and thus redirect to a /login page for the web.
+- Here is documentation of some end points  [RESTED_API_DOCUMENTATION](https://github.com/flik/TLG/blob/master/RESTED_API_DOCUMENTATION.txt)
 ## API detail
 Just create an index.php and install  [Guzzle](https://github.com/guzzle/guzzle) by composer